Venezuela: Representatives of Maduro and Guaido to meet in Norway | DW | 26.05.2019

 'False dialogue'

-Venezuelan media reports the South American country's Communications Minister Jorge Rodriguez and the governor of Miranda province Hector Rodriguez represented President Maduro in the initial talks, but it is not clear who the beleaguered leader would send to Oslo this time.
+Venezuelan media report the South American country's communications minister, Jorge Rodriguez, and the governor of Miranda province, Hector Rodriguez, represented President Maduro in the initial talks, but it is not clear who the beleaguered leader would send to Oslo this time.

 Guaido has been cautious about talks with Maduro's representatives as his supporters insist on an aggressive stance against the regime.